randika-srimal/laravel-docker-local-setup/README.md

 #### Where to init git if I don't need these configs in my app repository.

 Just init your git repo inside `src` directory while keeping these configs outside of your project files.

+#### "I'm getting this error" kind issues .

+You Google first and I'm sure you will find a fix or tell me, then I will Google too and come up with a solution :blush: .